netdata/netdata/ml/README.md

 2. In the `[ml]` section, set `enabled = yes`.
 3. Restart netdata (typically `sudo systemctl restart netdata`).

-**Note**: If you would like to learn more about configuring Netdata please see [this guide](https://learn.netdata.cloud/guides/step-by-step/step-04).
+**Note**: If you would like to learn more about configuring Netdata please see [the configuration guide](https://learn.netdata.cloud/guides/step-by-step/step-04).

 Below is a list of all the available configuration params and their default values.